All Episodes

-Hey, greetings to you, music lovers, drill seekers, conversationalists all across the fruited plain.
+Hey, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

-Rush Limbaugh program here on the one and only Excellence in Broadcasting Network.
+It's the award-winning, thrill-packed, ever-exciting, increasingly popular, to the chagrin of many, Rush Limbaugh program here on the one and only excellence in Broadcasting Network.

 And we come to you as we do each and every day from the Limbaugh Institute for Advanced Conservative Studies.